CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 ### 3.1 Worth knowing

-There are different national and international special standards and specifications for different sectors, which can be used in addition to this component in order to further sharpen and supplement the measures.
+Different national and international special standards and specifications exist for different sectors, which can be used in addition to this module in order to further sharpen and supplement the measures.
 Some are mentioned in the bibliography; for further references, see the ICS Security Compendium.

 ** definitions **

 For a detailed description of typical OT infrastructures, see chapter 2.3 * Hierarchical structure of ICS * and chapter 2.5 * Communication processes * of the ICS Security Compendium.
 There, in particular, the levels (zones) 1-5 (see IND.1.M5 development of a suitable zone concept) are shown in more detail.

 * OT (Operational Technology): Operational Technology (OT) is hardware and software that detects and effects change through the direct monitoring and / or control of physical devices, processes, and events within the enterprise [GART1].
-* ICS (Industrial Control System): ICS is a generic term for automation solutions for the control of industrial processes and part of the OT.
+* ICS (Industrial Control System): ICS is a generic term for automation solutions for the control of technical processes in the industrial environment and part of the OT.
 * PLC (programmable logic controller), PLC (programmable logic controller), PNK (process-related component); MTU (Main Terminal Unit), Controller: These terms designate an automation component with processing capability, depending on the industry.
 These are used for control or regulation in a machine or plant and programmed on a digital basis.
 * Sensor transducer, limit switch, button / switch, initiator, limit switch: These are components for the acquisition of physical quantities and their conversion into a standard signal.
 Interfaces include analog standard interfaces such as 4 ...
 20 mA current interface, 0-10V, 24V DC voltage, etc. but also digital communication protocols such as fieldbuses (eg PROFIBUS PA) or digital point-to-point connections (eg. B. IO-Link) are used
 * Actuator, actuator: An actuator converts a control variable (eg electrical, hydraulic or pneumatic signal) into the manipulated variable for influencing the process.
 With regard to the connection, the same techniques are used as with sensors.